Olive grass mouse: Description

+Genomics

+A scaffold-level genome assembly of Abrothrix olivacea was published in 2026.
+The genome size is approximately 2.25 Gb, with a BUSCO completeness of 98.6%.
+A total of 21,476 protein-coding genes were identified.
+This was reported as the first genome assembly for a member of the sigmodontine tribe Abrotrichini.

 Taxonomy

 Abrothrix olivacea has had a complex history in both of the genera Akodon and Abrothrix, and includes at least 27 synonyms.
 A few, including markhami, mansoensis, and xanthorhinus have been viewed as valid species until recent years, and several subspecies are still recognized, including Abrothrix olivacea markhami.